Chapter

 What does John 9:10 mean?

-Jesus' choice of this particular man for His sixth miraculous "sign" is no accident.
-In chapter 5, Jesus chose to heal a man who had been crippled for nearly 40 years (John 5:1–9).
-This meant there could be no doubt about the miraculous nature of the healing.
-The man would have been known for his condition, and his condition would have been known to be permanent.
-In this case, the man Jesus healed with muddy clay (John 9:6) had been born blind (John 9:1–2).
+Jesus' choice of this man for His sixth miraculous "sign" is no accident.
+Earlier, Jesus chose to heal a man who had been crippled for nearly forty years (John 5:1–9).
+This left no doubt about the miraculous nature of the healing.
+The man would have been known for his condition, and that this disability was permanent.
+Here, the man Jesus healed with muddy clay (John 9:6) had been born blind (John 9:1–2).
 He was easily recognized by the people of Jerusalem as a beggar (John 9:8).
-It's the fact that the man is so well-known for being blind that some in the crowd resist believing that he's been cured (John 9:9).
+It's because the man is so well-known for being blind that some in the crowd resist believing that he's been cured (John 9:9).

 This presents an important perspective on Christian testimony.
-Through the rest of this chapter, the formerly blind man will be challenged to explain, re-explain, and repeatedly explain his story.
+The formerly blind man will be challenged to explain and re-explain his story (John 9:15, 26).
 Each time, his response is sincere, simple, and honest.
-What attracts others to his message is not his own charisma, or some deep philosophical idea.
+What attracts others to his message is not his own charisma or deep philosophy.
 People are drawn because they see something powerful and want to know what caused it.
-The man's answer, consistently, is simply to tell other that it's Jesus who changed his life.
-Fancy speech and complex ideas are fine, in the right context, but neither are required to spread the "good news" to other people.
+The man's consistent answer is that Jesus changed his life.
+Fancy speech and complex ideas are fine, in the right context.
+Neither are required to spread the "good news" to other people.

 Expand